Programming-is-like-breathing-air/CS55-2-web-building-blocks/README.md

 # Blocks

-# This is the capstone project for The University of Sydney COMP5703 Semester 2, 2023
+# This is the capstone project for The University of Sydney COMP5703 Semester 1, 2024 - Component part

 ## Getting Started